sofiakbergstrom/BB2490/project_diary.md

 Our meeting was canceled since Guillermo was ill.

-I saw a couple of videos on youtube about miRNA just to get a better understanding of why they are important to invetigate and to get a better understanding of how they are generated.
+I saw a couple of videos on youtube about miRNA just to get a better understanding of why they are important to investigate and to get a better understanding of how they are generated.
 I also saw some videos describing the similarities and differences between miRNA and siRNA (which both regulate gene expression).

 ## 2015-02-24
 Read two articles: